-During this phase, a Data Engineer or Data Provider utilizes the PDS4 design tool for creating PDS4 product label schemas and example labels.
-The PDS4 validation tool, which utilizes the product label "specific" schema to specify the syntactic and semantic constraints, is used to validate the product labels.
-A representation of the data dictionary, managed by the PDS Dictionary Service, is utilized during schema creation.
+During this phase, the PDS 2010 design tool will be utilized for creating PDS4 product label schemas and example labels.
+The PDS 2010 validation tool, which will utilize the product label "specific" schema to specify the syntactic and semantic constraints, will be used to validate the product labels.
+A representation of the data dictionary, managed by the PDS Dictionary Service, will be utilized during schema creation.
 The service will import and export dictionary content using the ISO/IEC 11179 standard.
-The system ingests the resulting schemas and initial catalog information (e.g., mission) via the Inventory instance of the PDS4 Registry Service.
+The resulting schemas and initial catalog information (e.g., mission) will be ingested into the system using the PDS 2010 Registry Service.
 This phase will also be the entry point to update the "catalog" information.
-A PDS-internal portal provides the interface to support this interaction.
+A PDS-internal portal will be provided to support this interaction.
 The portal will allow Data Providers and Data Engineers to create, update and modify catalog information.
-This portal interface allows users to manage catalog content within their namespace.
-The Inventory instance of the Registry Service manages the catalog information across the Nodes.
+This portal interface will allow users to manage catalog content within their namespace.
+The Registry/Inventory Service will be used to manage the catalog information across the Nodes.